scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 that is specialized to sizes and constants in the expression graph.
 Theano implementations of machine learning algorithms related to neural networks on one core of an E8500 CPU are up to 1.8 times faster than implementations in NumPy, 1.6 times faster than MATLAB, and 7.6 times faster than a related C++ library.
-Using a Nvidia GTX285 GPU, Theano is 5.8 times faster again.
+Using a Nvidia GeForce GTX285 GPU, Theano is an additional 5.8 times faster.
 One of
 Theano's greatest strengths is its ability to generate custom-made CUDA kernels, which can not only significantly outperform CPU implementations but alternative GPU implementations as well.